 Recommendation No changes to the policy.
 Overall assessment and suggested changes + Overall this policy is likely to contribute positively to the SA Objectives, particularly those that focus on the management of natural resources and the causes and consequences of climate change.
 15. Promote sustainable use of, and maintain and enhance the quality of, inland and coastal waters. + The definition of "well designed" includes reference to efficient use of water and effective drainage provision, both likely to benefit this Sustainability Objective.
 14. Maintain and enhance biodiversity both within and outside designated sites + The policy defines "well designed" as that of benefit to biodiversity.
 Additionally the impacts of measures to reduce factors contributing to climate change are likely to indirectly benefit biodiversity.
 13. Community facilities (including health & social care facilities, social facilities and retail provision) continue to meet the needs of the National Park population + Sustainably designed public buildings, which respond to their local context, should contribute to meeting the needs of the population of the National Park.
-12. Reduce the negative impacts of waste. + The definition of "well designed" involves measures to minimise waste generation during construction and once the building is in use, and facilities to deal with waste in sustainable ways (e.g. recycling and composting). present level and the potential biodiversity and landscape gains of former minerals sites are realised.
+12. Reduce the negative impacts of waste. + The definition of "well designed" involves measures to minimise waste generation during construction and once the building is in use, and facilities to deal with waste in sustainable ways (e.g. recycling and composting).
+National Park decline from the present level and the potential biodiversity and landscape gains of former minerals sites are realised. more efficient use and recycling of mineral resources.
+This should reduce the demand for primary minerals.

-Policy 30: Amenity
+Policy 31: Amenity

-Development will only be permitted where it does not have an unacceptable impact on amenity, particularly where:
+Development will only be permitted where it does not have an unacceptable adverse effect on amenity, particularly where: